Mylan's third-quarter 2014 earnings of $1.16 per share increased

-all stock deal is expected to close in the first quarter of 2015.
+deal with Abbott Labs, which is expected to close in the first

 manufacture, marketing, and distribution of generic, branded, and